-Attend a Multiple Myeloma Patient Summit

-Learn about standard and emerging therapies including stem cell transplants, promising clinical trials, and more for optimal disease management.
+Attend a Multiple Myeloma Patient Summit Learn about standard and emerging therapies including stem cell transplants, promising clinical trials, and more for optimal disease management.
 Attend a complimentary symposium for all the information you need to make well-informed decisions about your treatment and care.

-To register, view past summits and the complete calendar, visit: themmrf.org/patient
+To register or to view the complete calendar, visit:

 View Past Programs on Demand

 Access our archive of recorded Patient Summit symposia and webcasts.
 Hear expert perspectives on key clinical research and the rapidly evolving myeloma treatment landscape.

-All available online, and free, at: themmrf.org/education
+All available online, and free, at:

+themmrf.org/resources/education-programs

 Find a Clinical Trial Near You

-Clinical trials are critically important in order to develop new myeloma treatments and better understand the biology of the disease.
+Clinical trials are critically important to developing new myeloma treatments and better understanding the biology of the disease.
 The more people who enroll, the faster we can find answers.
 Patients who enroll in clinical trials have the opportunity to be among the first to receive the newest drugs or drug combinations in development and receive close monitoring.

-To find a clinical trial near you, visit: themmrf.org/trialfinder
+To find a clinical trial near you, visit: themmrf.org/resources/clinical-trial-finder

 Don't miss out on the latest myeloma updates!
 Sign up today to receive all of our educational programming and myeloma news!

 Name:

 Address:

-City: State: Zip:
+City: State: ZIP:

 Telephone: Mobile:

 Email:

-Or sign up at themmrf.org/mmreg
+Or sign up at themmrf.org

 I AM A: (CHECK BOX)

 - Patient

 - Patient Spouse

 - Patient Family

-- Patient Friend
+- □ Patient Friend

-- □ Healthcare Professional
+- ☐ Healthcare Professional

-- □ MMRF Supporter
+- MMRF Supporter

-Please tear off reply card and tape all three sides before mailing.
+\Please tear off reply card and tape all three sides before mailing.

-themmrf.org

 Place stamp here

-Multiple Myeloma Research Foundation 383 Main Avenue, 5th Floor Norwalk, CT 06851 Contact one of our Patient Nurse Navigators at the Patient Support Center 866-603-MMCT (6628)
+Multiple Myeloma Research Foundation 383 Main Avenue, 5th Floor Norwalk, CT 06851

+Contact one of our Patient Navigators at the Patient Navigation Center

+1-888-841-MMRF (6673)

-Hours: Mon-Fri, 9am-7pm ET Email: patientnavigator@themmrf.org
+Hours: Mon-Fri, 9 AM-7 PM ET

+Email: patientnavigator@themmrf.org